tjeerdhans/kademliath/README.md

 An implementation of the Kademlia DHT (distributed hash table) protocol in C#.

+## Components

+ - Core - the protocol
+ - Node - a console app that starts a node and optionally a master node (command line arg '-master')
+ - Registry - web api that provides and saves node addresses in it's memorycache.

+## Getting started

+1. Start an instance of the Registry (starts at https://localhost:5001/nodes and http://localhost:5000/nodes)
+2. Run a node
+3. Run more nodes
+4. Profit

 ## Attribution and license
 I found the code on which I based this more than five years ago.
 The name of the project was 'Daylight' (I think).